Citation, DOI, disclosures and article data

-Occasionally presentation is with polyneuropathy, when multiple myeloma is part of POEMS syndrome (mostly sclerotic form).
+The initial presentation occasionally is a polyneuropathy when it is part of POEMS syndrome (mostly the sclerotic form).

 Laboratory findings include:

-- reverse albumin/globulin ratio (low albumin, high globulin)
+reverse albumin/globulin ratio (i.e. low albumin, high globulin)

-decreased or normal ALP unless there is a pathologic fracture due to impaired osteoblastic function.
+decreased or normal alkaline phosphatase (ALP) unless there is a pathological fracture due to impaired osteoblastic function

-The International Staging System, the most popular staging system, uses the combination of beta 2 microglobulin and serum albumin 6.
+The most popular staging system, the International Staging System, uses the combination of β2-microglobulin test and serum albumin 6.

-Approximately 1% of cases will have negative serum electrophoresis and negative urine Bence Jones proteins.
+Approximately 1% of cases will have negative serum electrophoresis and negative urine Bence Jones protein.